Training with SCITTELS

 Over the course of the year, trainees attend training sessions that fall into one of our 5 core areas:

-Running through each session are Part 2 of the Teachers’ Standards, inclusion, diversity, anti-racism, links to Rights Respecting Schools, links to the Sustainable Development Goals, and links to research and theory, including Cognitive Load Theory.
+Running through each session are Part 2 of the Teachers’ Standards, inclusion, diversity, anti-racism and links to research and theory, including Rosenshine's principles of instruction.
 Trainees’ views are gathered regularly, and, where necessary, adjustments are made to best suit the needs of our cohort. |

 Impact |